korcankaraokcu/PINCE/README.md

   * PINCE provides a trainer auto-generated from current address table on demand by using libPINCE and PyQT5 together

 #Installing Automatically
 Just run ```sudo sh install.sh``` in the PINCE directory.
 Install script currently supports Ubuntu and Debian.
-For other operating systems, see below
+For other operating systems, see below.
+This install script is temporary.
+I'll make a PPA when this project finishes.
 #Installing Manually
 To run PINCE, run this command chain then compile gdb if necessary: